 Here it is.

-Based on my pre-approval, I set out to buy a property $500k or less, using the Welcome Home Loan scheme (allows first home buyers to get in with 10% deposit, subject to other conditions).
+Based on my pre-approval, I was looking at houses $500k or less, using the Welcome Home Loan scheme (allows first home buyers to get in with 10% deposit, subject to other conditions).
 The majority of my deposit came from my KiwiSaver.
-(It’s never been affording mortgage payments that poses an issue, but rather the down payment.)
+(It’s never been affording mortgage payments that poses an issue, but rather the down payment.

 Based on 15% price rises and current median price, in Auckland you need to save $473/week just to keep pace with deposit appreciation.